A note on Fisher Information hypocoercive decay for the linear Boltzmann equation: Introduction

 \item The assumption that the potential is convex is usual in the studies of the long-time behaviour of Markov processes.
-The fact that its Hessian is also bounded above, and more precisely that the Hessian is not too far from a constant matrix, is a way more rigid assumption, which already appeared in similar works \cite{Baudoin,Arnold2015}.
-Essentially, it means that we are able to deal with the Gaussian case because of some nice algebra, and have some room for a small perturbation.
-Note however that there are examples of kinetic processes with a convex potential with an unbounded Hessian, which does not converge exponentially fast to their equilibrium \cite{HairerMattingly}. \item The rate of convergence is of order $\lambda$ when $\lambda$ goes to zero and of order $\lambda^{-1}$ when $\lambda$ goes to infinity, which is similar to the kinetic Langevin case (\cite{Iacobucci2017}), and expected.
+The fact that its Hessian is also bounded above, and more precisely that the Hessian is not too far from a constant matrix, is a much more rigid assumption, which already appeared in similar works \cite{Baudoin,Arnold2015}.
+Besides, there are examples of kinetic processes with a convex potential with an unbounded Hessian, which does not converge exponentially fast to their equilibrium \cite{HairerMattingly}.
+Essentially, we are able to deal with the Gaussian case because of some nice algebra, and have some room for a small perturbation.
+More precisely, in the Gaussian case, the Jacobian of the drift is a constant matrix, so that the question of the contraction of a suitably modified Fisher Information boils down to a linear algebra problem (see Proposition~\ref{PropDeriveFisher} below).
+Then a Lipschitz perturbation from this linear case can be absorbed by the positive contraction of the linear case (see the end of the proof of Theorem~\ref{ThmMain}). \item The rate of convergence is of order $\lambda$ when $\lambda$ goes to zero and of order $\lambda^{-1}$ when $\lambda$ goes to infinity, which is similar to the kinetic Langevin case (\cite{Iacobucci2017}), and expected.
 Indeed, when $\lambda$ is small, the typical time for the velocity to be refreshed (and thus, to mix) is $\lambda^{-1}$.
 On the other hand, when $\lambda$ is large, in a time of order 1, there are many jumps, and by the law of large number, the effective velocity is close to zero, and the position moves (and thus, mixes) slowly.
-If time is accelerated by a factor $\lambda$, the position then converges to an overdamped Langevin process. \item Theorem \ref{ThmMain} is a first step toward the study of a close-to-harmonic chain of oscillators, which is the topic of an upcoming work with Max Fathi and Stefano Olla, and motivated the present note. \item In this particular close-to-quadratic case, Theorem \ref{ThmMain} answers \cite[Remark p.4]{Evans2017}. \item Consider the case where $Q=Q_2$ and $\widetilde U(x) = \frac1d\sum_{i,j=1}^d W(x_i-x_j)$ with an even potential $W$ such that $\|W''\|_\infty\leqslant 1$.
+If time is accelerated by a factor $\lambda$, the position then converges to an overdamped Langevin process. \item \nv{In this particular close-to-quadratic case, Theorem \ref{ThmMain} answers the question raised in \cite[Section 1.5]{Evans2017}.} \item Consider the case where $Q=Q_2$ and $U(x)=a|x|^2+ \frac1d\sum_{i,j=1}^d W(x_i-x_j)$ with an even potential $W$ with bounded Hessian and $a>0$.
 This corresponds to a mean-field interaction between $N=d$ particles.
-Then $\|\na^2 \widetilde U(x)\|_\infty\leqslant 1$, and Theorem \ref{ThmMain} yields a speed of convergence to equilibrium wich is independent from the number of particles.
-Then, the arguments from \cite{MonmarcheVFP} may be adapted (the parallel coupling with Wiener processes being replaced by a parallel coupling with Poisson processes) to obtain uniform in time propagation of chaos, and long-time convergence for the non-linear PDE obtained at the limit (note that the latter is not the Boltzmann equation, for which the interaction lies at the level of the collisions rather than of the Hamiltonian).
+Provided $\|W''\|_\infty$ is sufficiently small with respect to $a$ and $\lambda$, Theorem \ref{ThmMain} yields a speed of convergence to equilibrium wich is independent from the number of particles.
+Then, the arguments from \cite{MonmarcheVFP,MonmarcheGuillinVFP} may be adapted (the parallel coupling with Wiener processes being replaced by a parallel coupling with Poisson processes) to obtain uniform in time propagation of chaos, and long-time convergence for the non-linear PDE obtained at the limit (note that the latter is not the Boltzmann equation, for which the interaction lies at the level of the collisions rather than of the Hamiltonian).

 \end{itemize}